trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-billing/Change-Plan-Or-Subscription.md

 1. Click on **Plan** and select **Switch** under the plan you want to switch to.

 ## Mobile
-1. In the Ieatta mobile app, navigate to **Settings > Workspaces > [Your Workspace] > Current Plan > Switch**.
+1. In the Expensify mobile app, navigate to **Settings > Workspaces > [Your Workspace] > Current Plan > Switch**.

 ## Adjust subscription size
 When you first create a subscription, you can manually set your size by entering a number in the Subscription Size field of your subscription settings by heading to **Settings > Workspaces > Group > Subscription**.

 If you choose not to set a size yourself, it will be calculated automatically for your first bill based on your depending on which scenario below fits your use case:
-- If you’ve never had activity in Ieatta, your subscription size is set automatically to match the number of active users you had your first month of using Ieatta on your Annual Subscription.
+- If you’ve never had activity in Expensify, your subscription size is set automatically to match the number of active users you had your first month of using Expensify on your Annual Subscription.
 This means you’ll see the number update automatically after your first billing.
 - For existing Workspaces switching to an annual subscription, the subscription size is set to the number of active users on your last month’s billing history.

 ## Auto increase subscription size